Anaplastic thyroid cancer

 About 1 to 2 out of 100 (1 to 2%) of thyroid cancers are anaplastic.

 The most common symptom of anaplastic thyroid cancer is a mass or lump in the neck that grows quickly.
-Often, within a few weeks other symptoms may develop, including:
+Often, other symptoms often develop within a few weeks, including:

-- difficulty breathing – a thyroid tumour pressing on the windpipe (trachea) can cause this
+- difficulty breathing – caused by the thyroid tumour pressing on the windpipe (trachea)

-- difficulty swallowing – a thyroid tumour pressing on the gullet (oesophagus) can cause this
+- difficulty swallowing – caused by the thyroid tumour pressing on the gullet (oesophagus)

-If you have symptoms, you will usually start by seeing your GP, who will examine you.
-If they are unsure what the problem is, or think your symptoms could be caused by cancer, they will refer you to a hospital for specialist advice and treatment.
-You should be seen at the hospital within two weeks.
+You usually start by seeing your GP, who will examine you.
+They will refer you to a hospital for specialist advice and treatment if they:

-An ultrasound scan uses sound-waves to build up a picture of the inside of the neck and the thyroid gland.
+An ultrasound scan uses sound waves to build up a picture of the inside of the neck and the thyroid gland.
 Your doctor will also check the lymph nodes in your neck to see if any of them are abnormal.
-This is because sometimes thyroid cancer can spread to the lymph nodes.
+This is because thyroid cancer can spread to the lymph nodes.

 Fine needle aspiration (FNA)

 You may need to have a core biopsy.
 You have a local anaesthetic to numb the area.
-Sometimes a general anaesthetic is used.
 Your doctor uses a needle to take a sample of tissue.
 The needle is slightly bigger than the one they use for the FNA.
 They may use an ultrasound scan to guide the needle to the right area.
 You may have a core biopsy if:

 Further tests for anaplastic thyroid cancer

 If the tests show that you have thyroid cancer, your doctor may want to do some further tests.
 These are to find out the size and position of the cancer and whether it has spread to other parts of the body.
-This is called staging and will help you and your doctor decide on the best treatment for you.
+This is called staging.
+Knowing the stage of the cancer helps you and your doctor decide on the best treatment for you.
 These tests may include the following: